 Folic acid, sometimes referred to as folate, is a B vitamin.
 Folic acid is particularly important for allowing the body to transfer chemical structures, a process that is necessary in making new DNA and in breaking down amino acids.
 One of the main symptoms of a folic acid deficiency is anemia because the body has trouble making new cells, including red blood cells.
 Folic acid can be found in supplements, fortified foods and green leafy vegetables.

-Symptoms of rosacea include acne like skin eruptions, an increased tendency to blush or flush, the appearance of many small spider-like blood vessels, also known as telangiectasia and a red or bulbous nose.
-Patients with acne rosacea may also have a chronically red face and chronically red eyes.
+Symptoms of rosacea include acne like skin eruptions, an increased tendency to blush or flush, the appearance of many small spider-like blood vessels, also known as telangiectasia and a red or bulbous nose 2.
+Patients with acne rosacea may also have a chronically red face and chronically red eyes 2.

 Folic Acid and Rosacea

 Supplements that contain the B complex of vitamins are sometimes used to treat skin problems.
-One website that specializes in alternative medicine recommends treating cases of rosacea with daily usage of a B vitamin supplement that contains at least 400 mcg of folic acid.
+One website that specializes in alternative medicine recommends treating cases of rosacea with daily usage of a B vitamin supplement that contains at least 400 mcg of folic acid 2.
 However, at the time of publication, there are no studies in humans that have examined the effects of folic acid supplementation in humans, so it is impossible to determine if this treatment is beneficial.